Ulthran/ctbus_site/README.md

 ## Deployment

 The site is now a Vue application deployed to an S3 bucket and served through a CloudFront distribution.
 Infrastructure is managed with Terraform.
+All pages are written as Vue single file components.

 To build and deploy: